“Art that Speaks to the Heart”

 My mixed Indian, Amerindian and Spanish influences are also dear to my heart because they are inspired by my heritage, my grandmother and from my trips to Spanish-speaking countries such as Mexico and Venezuela.
 My heart melts completely when I see these tiny, aged, wrinkle-faced women and their long plaits or hair rolled up into one, bun style, the way my paternal grandmother would often wear her own hair.
 For me, the plait represents the stability of families with women as the centre, the backbone, and the heart of the home.
 The clothing of various indigenous cultures also intrigues me as it resonates with my Amerindian roots.
 Each artwork has its symbolism.
 Paintings in this style are my tribute to earlier times, and so I tend to texturize these paintings because I see this as adding to the authenticity of the time period.

 Art is and has been a form of healing, a form of therapy, and a way for me to freely express myself; a way for me to find a voice and a way for me to communicate and to share with others and to help them to explore their own creativity.
 My vision is to create art that can be used and enjoyed in our everyday life experiences!

 A team of vibrant and creative people with exceptional team spirit powers Art de Joulie.
 While I am the Director and Artist, my daughter is also Director as well as Secretary and my main sounding board.
 The latter is definitely not an easy job!

 We also have an incredibly talented team comprising graphic artists, a photographer, marketing agents and a webmaster, working to ensure we always put forward our best.

-We hope that you like what you see and feel inspired to shop with Art de Joulie, where happy art makes happy hearts!
+We hope that our art inspires you and that you find your own pieces of happiness on Art de Joulie, where happy art makes happy hearts!